-Strong Leadership for Rural Oregon
+Strong Leadership for Oregon Senate District 30

 Carina Miller grew up in Rural Central Oregon on the Warm Springs Indian Reservation.
 She is an enrolled member of the Confederated Tribes of Warm Springs.
 Today, she chooses to live in her hometown and works at the local non-profit - the Warm Springs Community Action Team.